 A DOG lover has praised two mystery good Samaritans after they helped save the life of her pet.
-The pair of rowers halted their training to rescue Biff after he got into trouble chasing ducks on the Thames.
+The pair of rowers halted their training to rescue Biff after he got into trouble chasing ducks on

 The nine-year-old pooch was struggling to keep his head above water near Abingdon when he was plucked to safety by the oarsmen.

 His owner Julie Polley said the unknown pair saved her pet’s life.

 She now hopes they will come forward so she can thank them for their efforts.
 The incident took place on Wednesday morning south of Abingdon Marina where the river diverts towards Culham Lock.

 Ms Polley, of Ashmole Road, Abingdon, said: “If it wasn’t for the two rowers I don’t know whether he would still be alive – they are my heroes.
 I was so scared, frantically calling for him.
 I’m

 She added: “I was standing there thinking ‘should I go in?’, but there’s a big danger sign in the middle of the river and you do hear these horror stories about people who go in after their dogs,